williamw520/jsoda/README.md

         public String   message;
     }

 That's it.
 The class is ready to work with Jsoda.
-(Class without annotation also works with Jsoda via the model registration API.
+(Class without the
+<kdb>@Model</kdb> annotation also works.
 See Development Guide below.)

 To use the Jsoda API, first create a Jsoda object with your AWS credentials.